Side effects of neurosurgery for children

 The symptoms they had before the surgery may also get worse temporarily.
 This is quite common and is usually due to swelling in the brain following surgery.
 These symptoms will get better during recovery.

-It can be helpful to talk about this before your child has surgery, so that they know what to expect and are not frightened when they wake.
+It can be helpful to talk about this before your child has surgery, so that they know what to expect and do not feel afraid when they wake.

 It can also be useful to plan ways of communicating beforehand in case they are unable to speak when they wake up, as happens sometimes.
 For example, thumbs up and thumbs down.